 It was hard for me to look directly at the stitches for very long because I just can't stomach that kind of stuff, but I wanted to count how many he had.
 I counted 14 stitches.

 One thing that none of us expected was the drainage tube.
 The doctor said there was some oozing somewhere so he put it in just as a precaution to prevent a blood clot.
 Having the nurse explain to me how to empty the bag thing was slightly disturbing.
 It only had to be in there for one day, but still.
-We had to wait at least 30 minutes for the doctor to come in, act like the rash was no big deal, expect Nathan to pee on demand, quickly spout off a few more details, and then go about his merry way.

 Oh, and the stitches were actually not multiple ones on the surface.
 The doctor said it was one long stitch that he looped around continually until the incision was closed.
 But there were also 3 additional layers of stitches inside of his neck to close up everything else that he cut through.
 Lovely.